 Get the jump on the competition!
 Auditions to be accepted into university music programs are just around the corner.
 The College Vocal Audition Workshop is the perfect opportunity to learn in a supportive and schooled environment from university professors, those same people for whom you will be auditioning to get into college.
-High school juniors and seniors will be given preference for placement in this workshop but freshmen and sophomores will be able to take part if space permits.
+High school sophomores, juniors and seniors will be given preference for placement in this workshop but freshmen will be able to take part if space permits.
 Participants will learn audition etiquette and what it takes to be a music major, plus will have voice lessons and rehearsals with IPFW faculty members, and auditions with customized feedback.
-Students should bring two prepared songs, comfortable clothes for movement and dress clothes for the audition.
+Students should submit two prepared songs in advance (one in English and one in a foreign language) and bring dress clothes for the audition.

 A full refund is given when the university cancels a course or when the IPFW Community Arts Academy receives notification of withdrawal from the registrant before the third business day prior to the start of the class.
 No refunds will be given after class or private instruction begins.
 Course cancellations may occur due to low registration.
 Course offerings and fees may be subject to change without notice.